grahampugh/grahampugh.github.io/_posts/2023-12-05-jocads-and-other-api-tools.md

 Configuration Profiles are safely copied by handling UUIDs within the profiles, maintaining the existing UUID within a single instance so that the profile is properly redeployed.
 Note, however, that signed profiles cannot be copied using the API without stripping the signature, so certain types of profile are not suitable for distribution via API using any tool.

-A requirement at ETH Zürich was that certain computer groups should not be overwritten if they already exist on a destination Jamf instance, but that this should not provent the script from proceeding to copy objects that have such groups as dependencies.
+A requirement at ETH Zürich was that certain computer groups should not be overwritten if they already exist on a destination Jamf instance, but that this should not prevent the script from proceeding to copy objects that have such groups as dependencies.
 This is achieved by providing a text file containing a list of strings which are pattern-matched during the copy process, and any group matching any of the patterns is only copied if it doesn't already exist on the destination.
 However, there is a way to force-copy these items for remediation of any broken objects.

 ## Setting up